LennaHammer/English/EVP/out/words_adjective.md

 - a false name
 - false information
 - The rumor turned out to be false.
-- You'll get a false impression/idea of the town if you only visit the university.
+- You'll get a false `impression/idea` of the town if you only visit the university.

 ## 462. familiar ## adjective
 /fəˈmɪl.jər/ EASY TO RECOGNIZE
 [B1]easy to recognize because of being seen, met, heard, etc. before
-- There were one or two familiar faces.
+- There were one or two familiar `faces`.
-- The house looked strangely familiar, though she knew she'd never been there before.
+- The house looked `strangely` familiar, though she knew she'd never been there before.
-- The street was familiar to me.
+- The street was familiar `to` me.

 ## 463. fancy ## adjective
 /ˈfæn.si/ ATTRACTIVE